Artist Statement

 Biography

-Christine learned forensic facial imaging at FBI Academy: giving identity to unknown persons through composite drawing using cognitive interview, postmortem drawing, and facial reconstruction from skeletal remains.
-She has used forensic art to help law enforcement capture criminals and identify homicide victims in Florida, and for the Philadelphia’s Medical Examiner, to identify human remains.
+Christine enhanced her expertise by studying forensic facial imaging at the FBI Academy.
+She specializes in providing identities to unknown individuals through composite sketches using cognitive interviewing techniques, postmortem drawings, and facial reconstruction based on skeletal remains.
+Her forensic art has aided law enforcement in Florida in capturing criminals and identifying homicide victims, and she has also contributed to the Philadelphia Medical Examiner’s efforts to identify human remains.

 Curriculum Vitae